 - Clarity and relevance of descriptions of leadership activities, including the significance of the nominee’s role;

-- Breadth of impact (e.g., at the nominee’s discipline, faculty, provincially, nationally, and internationally).
+- Breadth of impact (e.g., at the nominee’s discipline, faculty, provincially, nationally, and internationally); and

-- Please keep the dossier succinct; the complete submission should not exceed 30 pages.
+- The complete submission should not exceed 30 pages.
 Ensure all material is strictly relevant to the award, and be aware that linked material may not be considered by the committee.

 - Nomination packages must contain the following:

-- Nominator’s Letter: A cover letter from the primary nominator(s) outlining the rationale for the nomination, including evidence of the candidate’s major strengths.
+- Nominator’s Letter: A cover letter from the primary nominator(s) outlining the rationale for the nomination, including evidence of the candidate’s major strengths (approximately 2 pages).

 - Educational Leadership Statement: A 1-2 page statement from the nominee about his/her educational leadership and its connection to improving teaching.